 This benefit covers transportation via commercial carrier when you have a serious medical condition that cannot be treated locally.
 Round-trip coach air or surface transportation by a licensed commercial carrier is provided only for the ill or injured member.
 The trip must begin where you became ill or injured and end at the in-network provider equipped to provide treatment not available in a local facility.
+The trip doesn't have to start in Alaska.
 Benefits are limited to 3 round-trip transports per plan year.